-In the warm primordial ocean, aggregates of amino acids, proteins, and other hydrocarbons came together into a form called *coacervates*
+In the warm primordial ocean, aggregates of amino acids, proteins, and other hydrocarbons coalesced into a form called *coacervates*

 .
-Amino acids will spontaneously form coacervates in the same way that beads of vinegar in oil come together.
+Organic polymers such as amino acids will spontaneously form coacervates in the same way that beads of vinegar in oil coalesce together.
 The Miller-Urey

 experiment showed that amino acids form under conditions similar to the Earth's primordial environment

 These beads, or coacervates are perhaps the simplest of systems that, without a membrane, can be said to be bound together; that is they have a distinct inside and outside.
-The primordial ocean provided an ideal medium for their formation, for the primordial ocean was large, and water can hold the coacervates suspended for a long period of time without being disturbed.
+An ocean provides an ideal substrate for their formation, for the primordial ocean was large, and water can hold the coacervates suspended, allowing them to be undisturbed, for a long period of time.

 It is not known whether these coacervates were life-like or not.
 Recall that life must be able to feed and reproduce itself.

-The earliest life was probably much like coacervates however, and scientists think that this early life probably used a chemical process to process naturally produced organic compounds from the early ocean for food.
+The earliest life was probably much like coacervates, and scientists think that this earliest life probably was chemo-heterotrophic, meaning that they used a chemical process called enzymatic catalysis to process naturally produced organic compounds from the early ocean for food.

 You might also be interested in:

 The first beings were probably much like coacervates.
-As a group, these bacteria are called heterotrophic anaerobes (ann-air-robes).
-Because there was virtually no oxygen in the atmosphere at this time,...more
+As a group, these bacteria are called heterotrophic anaerobes.
+Because there was virtually no oxygen in the atmosphere at this time, these bacteria...more

-Scientists have found a type of amino acid in a sample returned from a comet.
-Amino acids are the building-blocks of proteins.
-Proteins are one of the most important types of molecules in living creatures....more
+In August 2009, scientists reported finding a type of amino acid in a sample returned from a comet.
+Amino acids are the building-blocks of proteins, one of the key molecules in living creatures.
+The comet...more